Surya291/SuSo/README.md

 Later to find the exact boundaries , I used a ***flood fill algorithm*** which returns the largest connected blob in the snap , which usually the outer edge of the puzzle.
 This will later help us in determing the perspective transform (in simple words transforming the inclined pic into a neatly alligned pic) , Coz Computer Vision likes neatly alligned images.

-For newbies, the below is how i used flood fill algorithm
+In a nutshell , the below is how I used flood fill algorithm :
 ***Flood Fill algo in action***
 <p align="center">
 <img src="STAGES/floodfill.gif" width="400" >